shoelace-style/shoelace/docs/getting-started/usage.md

 <sl-button disabled>Click me</sl-button>
 ```

 In rare cases, a property may require an array, an object, or a function.
 For example, to customize the color picker's list of preset swatches, you set the `swatches` property to an array of colors.
-This can be done with JavaScript.
+This must be done with JavaScript.

 ```html
 <sl-color-picker></sl-color-picker>